 Six weeks later as Poirot is in Egypt, he serendipitously meets his old pal Bouc (Tom Bateman).
 Inviting Poirot to join the party he and his mother (Annette Benning) are a part of, Poirot again has a front row seat to more drama.
 This time to that of the newly married Simon and Linnet and the arrival of Simon’s ex lover, Jacqueline.
 When a series of unpleasant events lead up to murder, the suspect list begins to grow including Linnet’s godmother Marie (Jennifer Saunders); the ill treated maid Louise (Rose Leslie); an ex-lover and wealthy titled gentleman named Windlesham (Russell Brand); and an old school mate, Rosalie (Letitia Wright).

 Serving as both the face of the franchise and director, I do have to admit some of the set ups are good.
 They’re interesting and really help to heighten the mystery (like the final kind of reveal scene which I thought was really good).
 Similarly this is true of the introduction of Gadot’s Linnet, too.
 The film is beautiful to look at nonetheless not only with the period costumes but also the framework of the setting too.
-Everything does what its meant to whether that’s to inspire awe, romance, danger, curiosity or heighten the mystery.
+Everything does what its meant to whether that’s to inspire awe, romance, danger, curiosity or mystery.
 The settings is a big part of this, and I appreciate it all.‘DEATH ON THE NILE’: THE AGATHA CHRISTE ANTICIPATED GRAND MYSTERY MAKES DEBUT #AGATHACHRISTIE #MYSTERY #GALGADOT #ARMIEHAMMER #ADAPTATION #PERIODDRAMA #MOVIES #KENNETHBRANAGH #HERCULEPOIROT #POIROT Click To Tweet

 The more interesting thing about the film isn’t its plot, which is actually (sorry!) pretty weak.
 You can figure it out long before the big reveal although honestly, it’s still interesting to see Poirot walk through it.
 More compelling is the personalizing of the film and Poirot’s story.
 The film comes full circle after its unexpected setup.
 The end also plays an important part.
 It’s not some kind of explosive ending but it’s about the fleeting nature of fame or vanity and how it shifts the entire perspective.
 Sad but also a true reality of life.
 Another emotion the film leaves in tatters is love.
 The way things end makes this feel like we may not see more of this version of Poirot.
 At the same time, anything is possible.